venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 The system's internal data contracts are programmatically enforced through a "Documentation-as-Code" pattern, where a central governance file (`governance.yml`) and documentation templates serve as the single source of truth for generating both runtime rules and user-facing documentation.

 #### 2.3.3.
 Deterministic Plan Validation
 To mitigate the inherent unreliability of probabilistic AI planners, the system MUST employ a deterministic validation layer.
 This layer operates between the AI Planner and the Execution Engine.
 Before planning, a deterministic function analyzes the user's prompt against rules in `governance.yml` to create an "Expected Plan Signature."
 After the AI generates a plan, a second deterministic function validates the plan against this signature.
 Non-compliant plans are rejected, and the AI is forced to retry with corrective feedback.
-This ensures that the final executed plan always adheres to the project's architectural rules, regardless of the AI's initial output.
+This process is further hardened by the use of a structured generation library (`instructor`) in the Planner, which forces the LLM's output to conform to the `ExecutionPlan`'s Pydantic schema, drastically reducing the likelihood of syntactically invalid plans.

 ---